SoftwareDefinedBuildings/XBOS/openbas_reactjs_socketio/README.md

 The best solution we have right now that doesn't involve changing the sMAP fundamentals is through sMAP's republish mechanism.
 By default, each actuator should subscribe to a query that is specifically for itself, e.g.
-`Actuator/uuid = "1eacb08b-954a-5f25-a634-500cc3320c4b"`.
-The actuator can subscribe
+`Actuator/override = "1eacb08b-954a-5f25-a634-500cc3320c4b"`.
+The actuator can
-to other sources over that, of course, but this provides a way for individual actuations to be done.
+subscribe to other sources over that, of course, but this provides a way for individual actuations to be done.
+The problem with using this approach is that this sMAP object containing the actuation command has to be POSTed to somewhere.
+If this is POSTed to the actuator stream itself, then we will get a loop of republishes: post to actuator stream, actuator changes, actuator posts to archiver, archiver forwards the post back to the actuator because it is subscribed.
+We must either delete the metadata string after we POST to the actuator stream, or we must do the post to some external driver.

+The fix for *that* problem is to have the clients POST their actuation requests to the app server, which then acts as an "override" sMAP driver and publishes the actuation requests, correctly wrapped up with the metadata "Actuator/override", to the archiver, which then republishes to the relevant actuators.